 Davis Cup Past Winners

 Throughout the history of the Davis Cup, there have been 16 different winners.
-The most recent champions are Canada, achieving their first-ever victory.
+The most recent champions are Italy, achieving their first victory in 47 years.

 The United States holds the record for the most titles, with 32 wins in total, including nine since the format change in 1972.
 However, they haven't secured a victory since 2007.